CP1404/Practicals/README.md

     - [@Mention the appropriate student from the list](https://github.com/CP1404/Starter/wiki/Code-Review-Order) in your PR.
 - Do not zip up your files.
-- Submit your practical with each file attached to one submission.
+- Submit your practical on LearnJCU with each file attached to one submission.
 - If you need to resubmit additional attempts, you must include all files in the new submission.
 - Ensure each file has the correct name, including the extension.
 If you don't use the right extensions, we cannot read your work in LearnJCU.